Valeria Bianco, you are responsible for sustainability for AXA real estate. What does your job entail?

 Sustainability is not just about the environment.
 Which areas is AXA still involved in?

 Buildings have a crucial impact on our daily lives, so the well-being of our tenants is very important to us.
-In all our building projects, we place emphasis on the best air-conditioning, optimum imission protection and barrier-free floor plans.
+In our building projects, we place emphasis on the best indoor climate, optimum emissions protection and barrier-free floor plans.
 We carry out regular tenant surveys to highlight what specific scope we have for improvements.
 We've started on social-cultural properties in several buildings in the past two years where we encourage neighborly exchanges and a common community identity.
 And as an institutional investor, we were also one of the first to implement the concept of intergenerational living.

 Real estate, in particular, has a major effect on sustainability, as environmental as well as societal, economic, and social aspects also play a role.
-Consequently, AXA always accounts for ESG criteria (environmental, social, governance) when making decisions.
-The new sustainability report shows what has been achieved in recent years and what contribution can be made to national and international climate goals.
+Consequently, AXA takes ESG criteria (environmental, social, governance) into account when making decisions.
+The latest Sustainability report (in German) shows what has been achieved in recent years and what contributions can be made to national and international climate goals.

 Valeria Bianco works for AXA Investment Managers Switzerland where she is responsible for sustainability issues in the real estate sector.
 She studied environmental sciences at the ETH, majoring in biogeochemistry and pollutant dynamics.
 As an advisor to the Climate Foundation Switzerland, she also applies her expert knowledge for AXA in assessing funding applications, and helps to reduce the carbon emissions of Swiss SMEs.